 Depending on how precise you like to be, you can adjust it for any pension or Social Security you’ll collect.
 For example, I played with the Social Security Quick Calculator and it guessed I’d looking at around $2,645 in monthly benefits.
 That’s $31,740 a year I won’t need to pull from retirement savings and lowers my nest egg needs.

 You can take off your Predicting the Future hat and pull out your calculator.
 It’s math time.

 Going back to the house example – how much of a down payment do I need?
 Let’s say it’s $25,000 — how quickly can I save $25,000?
 That will give me an idea of how feasible that goal is.
 In doing the math, I may realize that I can’t save $25,000 in 3 years.
 My block for the house remains 25-30 but the center of the bulls-eye might be 28 or 29.

 With a goal of less than 5 years, I don’t want to put those savings into the volatile stock market.
 I would stick it in a savings fund, perhaps some CDs, but with those earning a pittance in interest it’s not even worth the time to calculate the growth of principal.
 To save $25,000 in five years, that’s ~$416 a month.
 Doable or not?
 Look in your budget.

 Let’s take something a little bigger — retirement.

 If I had a retirement goal is $1,265,000 in 45 years, how doable is that?
 For this, you’ll want to use a calculator that can take a few assumptions and give you a number.
-I like the this one by Yahoo!
-Finance because it’s easy to use, quick, and gives you enough assumptions to play with.
+There are a few retirement calculators on this page you can play with.
+Also, NewRetirement is excellent for building a retirement plan.